Time to detox

 Seizures during alcohol withdrawal require immediate medical attention and often medication to prevent status epilepticus – a condition where seizures don’t stop naturally and can cause permanent brain damage or death.

-Similarly, delirium tremens requires immediate hospitalisation and intensive medical management.
+Similarly, delirium tremens is a medical emergency that requires immediate hospitalisation and intensive medical management.
 The confusion and agitation associated with DTs means the person cannot advocate for themselves or seek help appropriately.

 For less severe but still concerning alcohol withdrawal symptoms, such as hangover shakes, understanding their causes and management is important.